To follow online, please register via the link below:

 After registering, you will receive a confirmation email containing information about joining the meeting.

-The event is part of Temporary Gallery’s study group Forms of Kinship.
+The event is realised in collaboration with Framer Framed, Amsterdam.
+It is part of Temporary Gallery’s study group Forms of Kinship.
 The series of gatherings aims to think collectively about the way we form relations in and with the world, outside of the nuclear family structure.
 The meetings take place monthly, in person or online.
 Each session is led by an invited guest, including artists, thinkers, poets, activists and others.
 The study group is convened by Kris Dittel (independent curator, Medienkunstfellow NRW) and Aneta Rostkowska (CCA Temporary Gallery).

 Funding and support